abdelhakim-sahifa/random-number/README.md

 1. Open `index.html` in your browser.
 2. Hover over the number label to see it change randomly.
-3. The random number will be automatically copied to your clipboard , **modern browsers may require user permission before allowing the copy operation**
+3. The random number will be automatically copied to your clipboard

+> ⚠️ **Note:** Some browsers may require user permission before allowing the copy operation.

 ### Notes: